Yusufawzy/2048-Game-AI-MiniMax/README.md

 # 2048 Game AI MiniMax
- This program solves the 2048 game using MiniMax.
-The backend prolog and the GUI is built using Java
+ This program solves the 2048 puzzle using minimax algorithm, a recursive algorithm for choosing the next move in an n-player game.
+The backend is in Prolog and the GUI is in Java.